 A tireless and versatile midfielder, his relentless engine and tactical intelligence made him a crucial, if understated, component of Juventus's dominant 1990s dynasty.

-Angelo Di Livio's career is a testament to the power of perseverance and adaptability.
-Born in Rome, he didn't follow a typical star's trajectory, instead grinding through lower-division football before his big break at Juventus in 1993.
-Under Marcello Lippi, he transformed from an attacking midfielder into a dynamic, defensively astute wing-back, a role that perfectly suited his boundless stamina and fierce competitive spirit.
-Nicknamed 'Soldatino' (little soldier), Di Livio became a fan favorite for his unyielding work rate, covering every blade of grass.
-He was the reliable cog in a machine of superstars, contributing to three Serie A titles, a Champions League triumph, and the 1996 Intercontinental Cup.
-His consistency earned him 40 caps for Italy, where he played in two World Cups and was part of the squad that suffered heartbreak in the Euro 2000 final.
-After leaving Juventus, he became a leader at Fiorentina, famously staying with the club after its financial collapse and helping guide it back from Serie C2, cementing his legacy as a player of immense character.
+Angelo Di Livio won three Serie A titles, a Champions League triumph, and the 1996 Intercontinental Cup with Juventus after transforming from an attacking midfielder into a dynamic wing-back under Marcello Lippi.
+Born in Rome, he grinded through lower-division football before his big break in 1993.
+Nicknamed 'Soldatino' (little soldier), he became a fan favorite for his unyielding work rate, covering every blade of grass.
+He earned 40 caps for Italy, playing in two World Cups and the Euro 2000 final.
+After leaving Juventus, he became a leader at Fiorentina, staying with the club after its financial collapse and helping guide it back from Serie C2.

 1965–1980